‘Fed up’: Former Karnataka CM Jagadish Shettar quits BJP after denied ticket

 The six-time MLA was seeking a ticket from Hubballi-Dharwad (Central) Assembly constituency, but his demand was turned down as the party wanted to make way for a new face.

 There was speculation on Sunday that Shettar would join the Congress on Monday.
-He, however, said that he has not taken any decision on his future course of action yet.
+He, however, refused to speak on his future course of action.
+“I have not decided yet,” he told reporters in Hubballi.

 Reacting to his resignation, former Karnataka chief minister BS Yediyurappa said that the people of Karnataka will not forgive Shettar and Laxman Savadi, another BJP leader who recently joined the Congress.
 “I want to ask Jagadish Shettar why he is joining the Congress?
 If he comes back to the BJP, we will welcome him,” Yediyurappa said.